jorgefranconunes/tea/00README-developers.txt

 =====================================

 These instructions apply to unix environments.
-If you really want to develop under windows you should have CygWin (http://www.cygwin.com/) installed on your system.
+If you really want to develop under windows you should have Cygwin (http://www.cygwin.com/) installed on your system.

 1. Fetch the source tree from the Subversion repository.

-2. Create the "build.conf" file.
+2. Create the "Makefile.conf" file.

-The "build.conf" file must be manually created at the top of the development tree.
+The "Makefile.conf" file must be manually created at the top of the development tree.
 It will contain information on the Java compiler to be used during the build.
 It is a file with Bourne shell syntax and it must define the variables described bellow.
-There is a "build.conf.example" file with example values for these variables.
+There is a "Makefile.conf.example" file with example values for these variables.

 BUILD_JAVA_HOME - The java home of the JDK to be used for compiling and for seting up the development environment as a Tea installation.